ibm-cloud-docs/loadbalancer-service/basic-load-balancing.md

 The backend compute instances hosting your application must be on the IBM Cloud public network.
 {: note}

-## Front-end and Back-end Application Ports/Protocols
+## Front-end and back-end application ports/protocols
 {: #front-end-and-back-end-application-ports-protocols}

 You may define up to ten front-end application ports (protocols) and map them to respective ports (protocols) on the back-end application servers.
 The fully qualified domain name assigned to your load balancer service instance and the front-end application ports are exposed to the external world.
 The incoming user requests are received on these ports.